Neither wheelchair nor brittle bones slow this lady down

-Danielle says her faith and her parents, Hope and Lewis, get full credit for her ever-positive attitude.
+Danielle says her faith and her parents, Hope and Len, get full credit for her ever-positive attitude.

 “My parents never sheltered me or gave me any special treatment because of my disability,” she says.
 “Their approach was, ‘OK, we know Danielle’s going to break, that’s inevitable, but we won’t let ourselves overprotect her.’
 They wanted me to be successful in life, and I’m so thankful for that.”